-Hydraulic fracturing is essential to producing energy resources from tight rock and shale formations; without it, production cannot economically occur.
-In 2011, Anadarko participated in the drilling of more than 1,800 wells in the U.S. onshore – approximately 80 percent of which required hydraulic fracturing.
+Hydraulic fracturing is a technology that has been in use for more than 60 years.
+It is essential to producing energy resources from tight rock and shale formations; without it, production cannot economically occur.
+In 2013, Anadarko participated in the drilling of more than 1,300 wells in the U.S. onshore – approximately 80 percent of which required hydraulic fracturing.
 Hydraulic fracturing is generally applied to formations that are more than a mile below the surface (4,000 to 14,000 feet); whereas, potential sources of ground water typically reside much closer to the surface (between 100 and 500 feet).
-Hydraulic fracturing involves the injection of fluid (generally consisting of water, sand and a proportionately small amount of additives) under pressure through multiple protective layers of steel pipe, concrete and rock into a pre-determined oil or natural gas-bearing formation.
+Hydraulic fracturing involves the injection of fluid (generally consisting of water, sand and a proportionately small amount of additives) under pressure through multiple protective layers of steel pipe, cement and rock into a pre-determined oil or natural gas-bearing formation.
 The water and pressure open microscopic pathways, which are propped open by grains of sand.
 These pathways allow the natural gas or oil to flow to the wellbore and ultimately be produced at the surface.
 For a general demonstration of the hydraulic-fracturing process, please view this informational video at Energy from Shale.

 Hydraulic Fracturing Committee

-In October 2012, Anadarko formed a Hydraulic Fracturing Committee that will assist the company’s management in continuously monitoring, evaluating and addressing matters related to its hydraulic fracturing operations.
+In October 2012, Anadarko formed a Hydraulic Fracturing Committee that continues to assist the company’s management in continuously monitoring, evaluating and addressing matters related to its hydraulic fracturing operations.

 What’s in it?